Cypaloma/Dilla4x/wiki/sound/Music-Making-Overview.md

-# Digital Music Making Options
+# Digital Music Making Overview

+> [!NOTE]
+> The Dilla4x with **Standard MIDI Firmware** works as a class-compliant MIDI controller.
+This guide assumes you are using that firmware.

+## Connecting to Your Computer
 (from "DAWs are terrifying" to "I want deep tools and open source everything")

 ## How to Choose